yeonoel/school_management/Readme.md

 ## The Project
-CRUD management system on available courses and Students In School
+CRUD management system on available Pathways and Students In School

 ## Team
 * **AMETCHI LIAM** [@AMETCHI_LIAM](https://www.linkedin.com/in/liam-ametchi-17474a214/)